-Biological Materials InventoryTo fulfill the requirements of Carnegie Mellon University’s Safety Plan for the Use of Biological Materials and Associated Devices as well as Federal Regulations, all researchers who use or possess biological materials must submit an accurate and up to date biological materials inventory to EH&S.
+Biological Materials InventoryTo fulfill the requirements of Carnegie Mellon University’s Safety Plan for the Use of Biological Materials and Associated Devices as well as federal regulations, all researchers who use or possess biological materials must submit an accurate and up-to-date biological materials inventory to EH&S.

 Please use the "Biological Inventory Checklist" in the box on your right to enter your inventory.
 This should be done when work begins and then when any significant changes are made to the materials being used.
 EH&S suggests checking the correctness of your inventory annually at minimum.
 Annual updates should be submitted by the end of June, while significant updates should be submitted as they occur.
 Please email your completed inventory to Andrew Lawson.